MatthewReid854/reliability/docs/Mean cumulative function.rst

 The puropse of fitting a parametric model is to obtain the shape parameter (β) which indicates the long term health of the system/s.
 If the MCF is concave down (β<1) then the system is improving.
 A straight line (β=1) indicates it is staying the same.
 Concave up (β>1) shows the system is worsening as repairs are required more frequently as time progresses.

 Many methods exist for fitting the model to the data.
-Within reliability, scipy.optimize.curve_fit is used which returns the covariance matrix and allows for the confidence intervals to be calculated.
+Within reliability, scipy.optimize.curve_fit is used which returns the covariance matrix and allows for the confidence intervals to be calculated using formulas provided by `Minitab <https://support.minitab.com/en-us/minitab/18/help-and-how-to/modeling-statistics/reliability/how-to/parametric-growth-curve/methods-and-formulas/mean-cumulative-function-mcf-and-failure-rate-rocof/>`_.

 Inputs: